 The most appropriate method should be chosen for each individual.
-There is no excuse for an infant ever becoming hypothermic because hypothermia is preventable.
+There is no excuse for an infant ever becoming cold because hypothermia is preventable.

 Hypothermia can be prevented by skin-to-skin care.

-The quickest, cheapest and easiest method to measure the blood glucose concentration in the nursery is to use reagent strips such as Haemo-Glukotest, Glucotrend or Dextrostix.
+The quickest, cheapest and easiest method to measure the blood glucose concentration in the nursery is to use reagent strips such as Hemo-Glukotest, Glucotrend or Accuchek Active.
 Only a drop of blood is needed for a reagent strip.
 After a minute it is either wiped off with cotton wool or washed off with water and then blotted dry, depending on the reagent strip used.
 The colour of the reagent strip is then compared to the colour range on the bottle to determine the blood glucose concentration.
 A far more accurate method to screen for hypoglycaemia is to read the colour of the reagent strip with a glucose meter.
 Read Hemoglukotest strips with a Reflex meter and Glucotrend or Accuchek Active strip with a Accuchek meter.

 Infants with reduced energy stores of glycogen in the liver, protein in muscles, and fat under the skin include:

 The following steps must be taken to prevent hypoglycaemia:

 Apnoea is stopping breathing for long enough to cause bradycardia together with cyanosis or pallor.
 Usually apnoea for 20 seconds or longer is needed to produce these clinical signs.
 The infant may have a single apnoeic attack, but usually the episodes of apnoea are repeated.